-Cinderella Milkweed will grow to be about 3 feet tall at maturity extending to 4 feet tall with the flowers, with a spread of 3 feet.
+Soulmate Milkweed will grow to be about 3 feet tall at maturity, with a spread of 32 inches.
 It tends to be leggy, with a typical clearance of 1 foot from the ground, and should be underplanted with lower-growing perennials.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in full sun to partial shade.
 It is quite adaptable, prefering to grow in average to wet conditions, and will even tolerate some standing water.
+This plant does not require much in the way of fertilizing once established.
 It is not particular as to soil type or pH.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided.
 This is a selection of a native North American species.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.